-Use Dynamic Type and test that your app’s layout adapts to all accessibility font sizes.
+Use Dynamic Type and test that your app’s layout adapts to all font sizes.
 Dynamic Type lets people pick the font size that works for them.
 Verify that your design can scale and that both text and glyphs are legible at all font sizes.
 On iPhone or iPad, for example, turn on Larger Accessibility Text Sizes in Settings > Accessibility > Display & Text Size > Larger Text, and make sure your app remains comfortably readable.
-You can download the dynamic type size tables in the Sketch, Photoshop, and Adobe XD Apple Design Resources.
+You can download the Dynamic Type size tables in the Sketch, Photoshop, and Adobe XD Apple Design Resources for each platform.

 As font size increases, avoid truncating text.
-It’s best when people can simply scroll to read all of it.
+It’s best when text wraps and people can simply scroll to read all of it.
 For example, you can prevent text truncation in a label by configuring it to use as many lines as needed to display the text; for developer guidance, see numberOfLines.
 In general, don’t truncate text unless people can open a separate view to read the rest of the content.

-Maintain a consistent information hierarchy regardless of the user’s font size choice.
-For example, keep primary elements towards the top of the screen even when the font size is very large, so that people don’t lose track of these elements.
+Maintain a consistent information hierarchy regardless of the current font size.
+For example, keep primary elements toward the top of the screen even when the font size is very large, so that people don’t lose track of these elements.

 Use regular or heavy font weights in your app.
 Use Regular, Medium, Semi-Bold, or Bold font weights, because they are easier to see.
 Avoid UltraLight, Thin, and Light font weights, which can be more difficult to see.

-Ensure that your app responds correctly and looks good when users enable bold text.
+Ensure that your app responds correctly and looks good when people enable bold text.
 People turn on the bold text accessibility setting to make text and glyphs easier to see.
 In response, your app should make all text bolder and give all glyphs an increased stroke weight.
 The system fonts and SF symbols automatically adjust to the bold text accessibility setting.

 Make sure custom fonts are legible.
 Custom typefaces can sometimes be difficult to read.
 Unless your app has a compelling need for a custom font, such as for branding purposes or to create an immersive gaming experience, it’s usually best to use the system fonts.
 If you do use a custom font, make sure it’s easy to read, even at small sizes.